 The sale of Skoda JS to the OMZ group consolidated those Russian connections (Skoda JS 2004).
 Russia’s Rosatom has been successful in obtaining a contract to build Vietnam’s first nuclear power reactor (World Nuclear News 2014).
 It has also played a prominent part in promoting the renewed closeness between Indonesia and Russia that emerged during Vladimir Putin’s presidency, culminating in an agreement between him and Indonesian president Yudhoyono “to develop two major bilateral strategic initiatives focused on space and nuclear projects” (Muraviev and Brown 2008, 19–20).

 But all in all, the Slovakian connection was a chimera at best, and a deliberate deception at worst, amounting to little more than a tool for elites in Jakarta and Bangka-Belitung to use in their maneuvering to build a coalition between national and provincial political levels.
-The ultimate purpose of some parties in this coalition may have been to build a nuclear power plant, but that notional goal was in fact subordinate to more immediate objectives of securing funding—for BATAN’s organizational survival, for “socialization” or top-down public education on nuclear power, and for a Bangka NPP feasibility study or at least preliminary studies designed to will keep the prospect of construction of a nuclear power plant alive in Indonesia.
+The ultimate purpose of some parties in this coalition may have been to build a nuclear power plant, but that notional goal was in fact subordinate to more immediate objectives of securing funding—for BATAN’s organizational survival, for “socialization” or top-down public education on nuclear power, and for a Bangka NPP feasibility study or at least preliminary studies designed to keep the prospect of construction of a nuclear power plant alive in Indonesia.

 The idea that Slovakia would provide a model for development of a nuclear project on Bangka was always absurd, but almost never questioned.
-Proponents of the Slovakian “inspiration” for a Bangka nuclear power project circulated a great deal of erroneous information about Slovakia’s nuclear industry and its history.
+Proponents of the Slovakian inspiration for a Bangka nuclear power project circulated a great deal of erroneous information about Slovakia’s nuclear industry and its history.
 Mostly these were errors of omission—simply not telling an Indonesian audience about the ongoing troubles of the industry, the nuclear scandals associated with the conditions of entry into the European Union, and especially Slovakian nuclear accidents.

-Misinformation may have shifted into official disinformation on the matter of the enduring consequences of the 1976-1978 Bohunice A1 NPP accidents, for here was a clear official government agency attempt to mislead Indonesian citizens.
+Misinformation may have shifted into official disinformation on the matter of the enduring consequences of the 1976–1978 Bohunice A-1 NPP accidents, for here was a clear official government agency attempt to mislead Indonesian citizens.
 The Slovakian connection, as presented by the two key Indonesian players, BATAN and the provincial government of Babel, worked as a kind of discursive camouflage or smokescreen in an attempt to legitimize the Bangka NPP proposal and deflect informed scrutiny.
 More importantly still, it deflected attention from the political and financial maneuverings of both the Bangka shadow state and the bureaucratic entrepreneurs in BATAN, eliminating the need for impartial and transparent assessment of proposals for nuclear power in Bangka or elsewhere in Indonesia.

 BATAN is a permanently failing organization that survives, but in a manner that does not meet the interests of the Indonesian public and its legislators by providing reliable, accurate, and comprehensive information about its NPP proposals.
 In place of transparency and concern for institutional and regulatory integrity in its mandated pursuit of the construction of Indonesia’s first nuclear power plant, BATAN indulges in murky deals with some of the global nuclear industry’s bottom feeders.